About Our Program

 The United States (U.S.) long-standing vaccine safety program closely and constantly monitors the safety of vaccines.
 The Center for Disease Control and Prevention's (CDC) Immunization Safety Office identifies possible vaccine side effects and conducts studies to determine whether health problems are caused by vaccines.
 Data show that the current U.S. vaccine supply is the safest in history.
 Click here to learn more information on vaccine safety from the CDC.

 Immunization of children for selected diseases is required for school and day care entry in accordance with New Hampshire Statutes.
 Children should continue to receive immunizations during the COVID-19 pandemic.
 Parents and caretakers should work with their healthcare provider to make sure their children are able to stay up to date on routine immunizations.
+Learn more about the requirements for New Hampshire school and preschool immunizations.
 A parent or legal guardian must accompany minors.
 If you do not have a healthcare provider, are uninsured, or are unable to secure an appointment, please call us at 603-589-4500, option #2.
+Please provide previous immunization records prior to your child's scheduled appointment.

 Click the buttons below to view the CDC's Recommended Vaccine Schedule.